nekowanderer/nebuletta-notes/notes/containerization/orchestration/Kubernetes/en/35_eks_practice.md

 $ kubectl get ingress -n app-ns
 NAME           CLASS   HOSTS          ADDRESS                                                                  PORTS   AGE ingress-path   alb     all.demo.com   k8s-appns-ingressp-943bcaf159-9412560.ap-northeast-1.elb.amazonaws.com   80      30s
-# 此處看到 address 表示 ALB 正在部署
+# Seeing the address here indicates ALB is being deployed

-# 要確定 ingress load balancer 是否真的建立完畢，要用以下這條：
+# To confirm if the ingress load balancer is actually fully deployed, use this command:
 $ dig +short k8s-appns-ingressp-943bcaf159-9412560.ap-northeast-1.elb.amazonaws.com
 35.73.232.178
-# 替換成上面看到的 address，此處要等大約 2~3 分鐘才會看到 IP 出現，代表 ALB 部署完成了
+# Replace with the address you saw above, wait about 2-3 minutes to see the IP appear, indicating ALB deployment is complete

 $ INGRESS_IP=k8s-appns-ingressp-943bcaf159-9412560.ap-northeast-1.elb.amazonaws.com